The shorelines and intertidal habitats of our coasts and estuaries provide valuable environmental, social and economic benefits.

-A wide variety of different techniques, ranging from small schemes to vast landscape restorations, have been used.
+A wide variety of techniques have been used, ranging from small schemes to vast landscape restorations.

-Explore the database to learn more.
-Click below to understand the different techniques below
+Explore the database or read on to understand the different techniques.

 One way of restoring vulnerable coastal marine habitats is to ‘feed’ the intertidal areas with introduced sediment.
 This is especially valuable where habitats are eroding, sinking or subject to coastal squeeze.
 Such ‘recharge’ schemes may use excavated sediment that is derived from dredging activities in ports and harbours (thus providing a 'beneficial' use for this material).
 However, they can also use material 'recycled' from areas of accretion along the foreshore or dredged from offshore sand banks.

 Intertidal recharge can provide long-term benefits of environmental enhancement and protection.
 The particle size of the sediment that is used needs to be appropriate to the receiving habitat and the aims of the project.
 In the past, for example, there have been many large-scale beach nourishment projects have been carried out using sand.

 However projects which use silt or shingle to recharge deteriorating coastal habitats are generally fewer in number and often smaller in scale.View beneficial use projects